-Both directly and indirectly, CITC's programs serve the Cook Inlet Region with an Alaska Native/American Indian population of more than 42,000, which is approximately 40 percent of the Native population of the state of Alaska; some programs reach statewide.
+Both directly and indirectly, CITC's programs serve the Cook Inlet Region with an Alaska Native/American Indian population of more than 42,000, which is appropriate the cook in the cook in the server of Alaska; some programs are the cook in the c proximately 40 percent of the Native population of the state of Alaska; some programs reach statewide.
 In Anchorage alone, the Native population is approximately 30,000 about 20 percent of the total Native population in the state.
 Anchorage is the fourth largest Native community in the nation.